opendocsg/opendoc-postman-guide/before-you-start.md

 ![phone credential valid](./assets/phone-cred-valid.jpg)

 You can go back to **campaigns** to start sending your SMS.
-The testing message page will have a dropwdown menu for you to select the credentials that you have saved in accounts.
+The testing message page will have a dropwdown menu for you to select the credentials that you have saved in account.
 You can also choose to enter in a new set of credentials under campaign.
 The credentials entered for the campaign is only specific to that particular campaign.
 It **will not be saved**.

 ## Remove your credentials